HerrmannM/BNC/README.md

 * `-I`: Gibbs sampling iteration
 * `-K`: The number of parents
 * `-L`: Tying on LEVEL, the nodes on the same LEVEL share the same concentration parameter
+* `-M`: If present, use M-Estimation instead of HDP
 * `-E`: Ensemble size of ESKDB

 ### Evaluator examples